OHDSI/dbt-synthea/docs/overview.md

 ## dbt-sythnea

 dbt-synthea is a project to demonstrate the power of dbt for building OMOP ETLs.
-Using [Synthea](https://synthetichealth.github.io/synthea/), it is possible to generate a synthetic patient data which can be transformed into the OMOP standard.
+Using [Synthea](https://synthetichealth.github.io/synthea/), it is possible to generate a synthetic patient dataset which can be transformed into the OMOP standard.

 ### Project Structure